 How u-values have dropped over the years

-Table 1 below shows the u-values required by Building Regulations for each component each decade, during construction of a new dwelling.
-These figures are the notional dwelling specification to demonstrate compliance, as the regulations do allow a slightly worse performance of one component if it is compensated by better performance of another.
+Table 1 below shows the maximum u-values permitted by Building Regulations for each component each decade, during construction of a new dwelling.
+In the 1970s compliance could also be demonstrated by using recognised construction details which approximated to the maximum U-value.
+The figures for 2019 use the Concurrent Notional Dwelling Specification to demonstrate compliance, as the regulations do allow a slightly worse performance of one component if it is compensated by better performance of another.
 Building Regulations actually change more frequently than every decade, usually about every 5 years or so and each part of the regulations may be updated at a different time, but it gives a good guide to what has happened over the last 50 years.
 Highlighted in violet is the first time the u-value requirement for a component was strengthened.

 We have started the table with 1970.
 Why?
 Well it was the oil crisis of the 70’s which made the government first seriously think about reducing energy usage.
 The crisis drove changes in the 1976 Building Regulations which set minimum insulation levels for the first time.
 Before 1976 the standard cavity wall had not changed much since the end of the 19th Century.
 The violet highlight shows that walls and ceilings were the first areas that got a focus from the Building Regulations, with floors and windows following on later.
 Until 1994 you could still put a single glazed window in a house (u-value 4.8).
 When double glazing became a requirement the standard was set at 3.1 (what the double glazing industry could achieve at the time).
 In 2002 stricter regulations were introduced for windows for both new houses and also for replacement windows in existing houses.